efraimrodrigues/blog/posts/2019-01-17-knights-problem.md

 </pre>

 Thus, we can conclude this algorithm is O(2<sup>n</sup>) and runs in exponential time, which is not very good because *n* increases to the power of two according to the size of the chessboard.
-If we take the default chessboard with eight columns and eight rows, the algorithm has to go throw 2<sup>64</sup> nodes.
+If we take the default chessboard with eight columns and eight rows, the algorithm has to go through 2<sup>64</sup> nodes.

 <style>
 pre {